schaeferbasti/DeepLearning_Project/README.md

 - generation techniques.

 ## Models we want to implement:
-- Transformer Models
-  - T5
-  - BERT -> BASTIAN
+- CNNs -> Bastian
-- Seq2Seq Models (RNNs) -> FELIPE
+- RNNs -> Felipe
-  - LSTM-based
-  - GRU-based
-  - Seq2Sqe with Attention
-- CNNs
-- Bidirectional -> GLORIA
+- SANs -> Gloria

 ## For each experiment, we need to document the following:
 - Context